mui/mui-x/docs/data/data-grid/editing/editing.md

 To do that, start by adding the `preProcessEditCellProps` as explained in the [validation](#validation) section.
 When the callback is called, it will have an additional `otherFieldsProps` param contaning the props from the other fields in the same row.
 Use this param to check if the value from the current column is valid or not.
-Return normally the mutated `props` containing the error.
+Return normally the modified `props` containing the error.
 Once at the least one field has the `error` attribute equals to a truthy value the row will not leave the edit mode.

 The following demo requires a value for the "Payment method" column only if the "Is paid?" column was checked.